charliecalvert/CloudNotes/Assignments/WebSocket.md

 # Web Socket

-Follow the directions here.
+To create a program that uses the **socket.io** library, follow the directions [here](http://www.elvenware.com/charlie/development/web/JavaScript/Sockets.html).

+## Turn it in

-When you complete the application, check it into your repository as Week04-WebSocket.
+When you complete the application, check it into your repository by placing it in a folder called **Week04-WebSocket**.